 To Our Theatre

 WHO WE ARE

 Skyhawk Theatre was established in the fall of 1999 as a portion of the newest school in the Beaverton School District.
-Now nearing the 21st year, our Tradition of Excellence endures through our productions and classes provided.
+Now entering the 22nd year, our Tradition of Excellence endures through our productions and classes provided.
 ACT WELL YOUR PART - THERE ALL THE HONOR LIES.
 Join us for our performances, and our events.
 Discover what establishes the SKYHAWK TRADITION OF EXCELLENCE.

 We would like to acknowledge that Southridge High School, the home of Skyhawk Theatre, rests on the traditional village sites of the Tualatin Kalapuya.